This 5 July 2020 video says about itself:

 This 27 June 2015 video is called Eritrean ERi-TV Tour de France interview Daniel Teklehaimanot, Merhawi Kudus.

-This Dutch video is about counting bats in Utrecht city in the Netherlands, from May to August 2015.
+This 6 January 2015 Dutch video is about bats in Utrecht province in the Netherlands.

 Utrecht is not just in the news because of bats these days.